 According to Cornell University’s Lab of Ornithology (the study of birds), sunflower seed attracts the widest variety of birds.
 The worst choice is an inexpensive seed mixture that contains red millet, oats, and other fillers that most birds snub.

 I called on my friend and ultimate birder Dennis of Blairstown.
-Not only does he have a Life List of bird species observed, his lists are categorized by geography and include migratory records of species first seen each season.
+Not only does he have a Life List of bird species observed, but his lists are also categorized by geography and include migratory records of species first seen each season.
 Not to mention his furry critter lists.